Best Things to do in Reykjavik in Winter + Travel Tips

 @shutterstock

 If you’re trying to spot the Northern Lights within the city, head down to the coast.
 There’s less light pollution in this part of the city, and no buildings obstructing your view.
 You can simply stroll along the coast and admire the fantastical display.
-Alternatively, you can set sail on a 2-hour boat tour off the coast.

 Even though I stayed in Iceland for about 12 nights in winter, I did not get to see the Northern Lights.
 Neither in Reykjavik nor when I did Northern Lights tours as they do not appear that often.
 I just got to see a glimpse of it but it was not what I expected or hoped for.